First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 All we do is hold him.

-Look at we're not the guy.
+Look at, we're not the guy.

 We're not the people that told you your health care premium is going to be coming down $2,500 a month.

-We're not the ones that told you we're going to fix the roads and the bridges and the schools with a stimulus and going to get the economy going again.
+We're not the ones that told you we're going to fix the roads and the bridges and the schools with a stimulus and are going to get the economy going again.

 We're not the ones that told you that all you got to do is work hard and the American dream is yours.

-We're not the ones who started blaming George W. Bush for everything, and we're not the one here's the if folks, if Obama had fixed the roads and bridges and schools, and if unemployment, if if if we didn't have 92 million people out of work, but if instead the unemployment rate was a genuine 4.7% like it was with Bush, and if everybody who wanted a job had one, and if people were advancing in their careers, it wouldn't matter what I said.
+Here's the, if, folks, if Obama had fixed the roads and bridges and schools, and if unemployment, if we didn't have 92 million people out of work, but if instead the unemployment rate was a genuine 4.7% like it was with Bush, and if everybody who wanted a job had one, and if people were advancing in their careers, it wouldn't matter what I said.

 The only reason what I'm saying resonates is because it's true.